HishamParol/Azure-Blob-Storage-Connection/README.md

 ├── read_blob_to_excel.py    # Main script to read CSV from blob and save as Excel ├── config.json              # Azure credentials details ├── requirements.txt         # List of required packages
-└── README.md                # Documentation for the project
+├── EXCEL_OUTPUT_FILES       # Excel output files are stored in this folder └── README.md                # Documentation for the project
 ```